-Quick Development is where Low Code Development vendors are providing superpowers to accelerate development and delivery.
+Quick Development is where Low-Code Development vendors are providing superpowers to accelerate development and delivery.
 CI/CD challenges are already addressed to a great extent.
-Docker, Kubernetes on cloud and other CI tools can be configured with Jenkins to achieve integration and delivery.
+Docker, Kubernetes on the cloud, and other CI tools can be configured with Jenkins to achieve integration and delivery.
 Considered to be a standard in the industry, most companies are already using CI tools and low-code to drive quick releases of applications with agility.

 The underlying challenge is that majority of the vendors are BPM (Business Process Management) vendors who generate applications originally created for business users.
-As complete application development is not feasible without IT, BPM vendors are calling themselves low code platforms.
-The applications they develop are an afterthought and is invariably reflected in the quality and maintainability of the application.
+As complete application development is not feasible without IT, BPM vendors are calling themselves low-code platforms.
+The applications they develop are an afterthought and are invariably reflected in the quality and maintainability of the application.

 BPM modified solutions are not bendable

 BPM tools primarily cater to BPM types of applications and other facilities are normally added as an afterthought.
 By using tools to quickly generate process-based applications, technical business users and citizen developers fall short of taking application development all the way.
 Typically standalone applications, core business applications, mobile applications, dashboards, API mashup applications, and chatbots are not optimized by the tools provided by BPM vendors.